zacharykerickson/EXPORTS_NP_backscatter/README.md

 6. Run the `run_aligned_comparisons.sh` bash script.
 This will go into the `comparisons.csv` file, make recommended alignments, and then re-do the comparison.
 By default, this will print statistical results to the terminal window.
 You can port this into its own file.
 To duplicate exactly what I did, in Terminal type: `bash run_aligned_comparisons.sh >> out_aligned.log`, and you should be able to exactly recreate the `out_aligned.log` file provided here.

-7. This will similarly create figures and a .csv file, by default comparisons_aligned.csv, which will give all of the information found in Figure 4.
+7. This will similarly create figures and a .csv file, by default `comparisons_aligned.csv`, which will give all of the information found in Figure 4.

 ## Data files
 - FLBB-RR: R2 dataset, filenames matching 'EXPORTS_EXPORTSNP_CTDbinned_rosette_process\_\*\_R2.sb', submitted by UCSB/CRSEO.